-House churches of the Early Christianity
+House churches of Early Christianity

 Early Christians became a persecuted group of people during the first centuries of the Common Era.
 At some time Christians were allowed to perform some of their rites in synagogues but soon they were expelled.

-Nevertheless, active religious practice requires joint activities: people need and love to come together, they need a place to teach the religion, to admit new members in faith.
+Nevertheless, active religious practice requires joint activities: people need and love to come together, and they need a place to teach the religion, to admit new members to the faith.
 After all, this is a tradition set by Jesus Christ himself: he gathered his disciples in the “Upper Room” – the Cenacle in Jerusalem.
 Early Christians had lots of things in common – the persecution and common knowledge of the new religion turned the communities of Early Christians into a kind of large families.

 Thus early Christians in the 3rd century started to gather in larger houses of somewhat more affluent members of parishes.
-In some places they changed the houses – one time met in one and next time in another one.
+In some places they changed houses – one time met in one and the next time in another one.
 And in some places, some houses were just better suited and gradually were adjusted for religious practice.
 Of course, in most cases, such gatherings took place secretly.

 These were the first churches in the world and these house churches appeared in the ancient cities of the Roman Empire around the 3rd century – early 4th century.

 In 313 AD the Roman Emperor Constantine granted full religious tolerance to Christianity and other religions – and since then the construction of dedicated church buildings started.
-Nevertheless, the tradition of house churches continued throughout the centuries up to the modern times – either due to the persecutions of just to be closer to the original idea of Christianity.
+Nevertheless, the tradition of house churches continued throughout the centuries up to modern times – either due to the persecutions or just to be closer to the original idea of Christianity.

 The history of Dura-Europos though starts long before this church.
 At first, in 303 BC this was a fortress built by Seleucids some decades after the death of Alexander the Great.
-These Macedonians (and, most likely, people of some other nationalities as well) selected a place in an impressive location: on a 90 m tall precipice over Euphrates River.
+These Macedonians (and, most likely, people of some other nationalities as well) selected a place in an impressive location: on a 90 m tall precipice over the Euphrates River.
 This fort protected the crossroads of important trade routes.

 “Dura” is an Assyrian term for a fortified city and “Europos” means that this place was ruled by the Europeans – Macedonians.